 It was quieter than the Flowmaster at idle, below 2200rpm, and above 3500rpm.
-In the 2200-3500rpm range, there was an annoyingly loud resonance.
-I cured it by recycling the Flowmaster muffler and placing it in front of the Magnaflow (replacing the factory glasspack).
+In the 2200-3500rpm range, there was an annoyingly loud drone.
+I cured it by using the previously removed Flowmaster muffler to replace the factory glasspack that was in front of the Magnaflow.
 Now the exhaust sounds much better!

 25. Low-buck 4.6L stroker engine (June 2004, 174k miles)